Principle 1: Board of Directors’ Conduct of Affairs

 - to critically review GIL’s performance against its corporate governance policies on an annual basis or as otherwise deemed appropriate.

-For FY2017, the NGC conducted a self-review against the responsibilities set out in the Nomination and Governance Committee Charter and concluded that the NGC had been adequately fulfilling its duties.
+For FY2018, the NGC conducted annual self-review against the responsibilities set out in the Nomination and Governance Committee Charter and concluded that the NGC had been adequately fulfilling its duties.

 The NGC comprises three Directors, of which two are independent Directors.
 The Chairman of the Committee is Mr Adrian Chan Pengee who is an independent Director.
-The other committee members are Mr Boon Swan Foo and Mr Ronald Seah Lim Siang.
+The other committee members are Mr Boon Swan Foo, Mr Ronald Seah Lim Siang and Mr Abdul Jabbar Bin Karam Din.

 The NGC coordinates the assessment of the performance of the Board as a whole, the Board Committees, the Chairman of the Board, and the Board’s individual directors and determines annually if a director should be considered independent.
 The independence of any director who has served on the Board beyond nine years from the date of his first appointment will be rigorously reviewed.
 The NGC shall provide its views to the Board when the NGC considers that a director: